Fussball Training ohne Torwart Symbolbild

 2. Combination play with finishing: Players combine through the defensive line and finish the attacks without a goalkeeper.
 This exercise promotes cooperation and shooting accuracy.

 • Flexibility: Be flexible and adapt the exercises to the current training situation.
-Use different game formats to challenge the players.
+Use different game forms to challenge the players.

 • Creativity: Use creative methods to simulate realistic game situations.
 For example, use markings or small goals.